PavanRangani/docs/docs/prd/tasks/tasks.md

 Given: I have one trigger for the recurring task of `Task1`.

-And: That task has one instance for open tab.
+And: That task has one instance for Upcoming tab.

 When: I open the edit dialog of `Task 1` trigger